goldenson/maximeorefice/_posts/2020-04-11-stock-market.md

 ### What stocks can you buy?

 Many options exist today.
 I call them **financial products**.
 See them as something you would buy at a shop except it could bring you money over time.
-Here a small list of the things you can buy on the stock market.
+Here is a small list of the things you can buy on the stock market.

 #### [Stocks](https://www.nerdwallet.com/blog/investing/what-is-a-stock/)